Details

 Program

 As a first-year UQ dental student, you will be introduced to dental practice and oral rehabilitation and undertake courses in oral biosciences and biomedical foundations in oral health.
-The remaining four years of the program consist of three years of applied dental science and one year (34 weeks) of extramural clinical practice.
+The remaining 4 years of the program consist of 3 years of applied dental science and 1 year of extramural clinical practice.

 Clinical placements